jacobscott-dev/News-Website/README.md

 email
 password

-In the windows terminal you will need to run 'composer update' from the PHPMVCFramework directory.
+In the windows terminal you will need to run 'composer update' from the News-Website directory.

-Run php -S localhost:port number; from 'PHPMVCFramework/public' directory.
+Run php -S localhost:port number; from 'News-Website/public' directory.